SAP/cloud-active-defense/kyma/README.md

 helm install controlpanel .
 ```

+> [!TIP]
-You can also install each helm chart separately to have more control over it, but it is not necessary
+> You can also install each helm chart separately to have more control over it, but it is not necessary
-To do that you must set all the values specified before but in it's own helm chart values
+> To do that you must set all the values specified before but in it's own helm chart values

+This command installs:
+- Controlpanel API/Frontend (This is where you will be able to manager decoys/config, look Cloud Active Defense alerts...)
+- Deployment manager (It will help to install all the necessary configuration to setup your cluster with Cloud Active Defense)
+- Keycloak (That manages authentication to both controlpanel API and dashboard )

+> [!NOTE]
+> The install can sometimes take few minutes, so please be patient before testing

 ## 3. Install + protect demo